Table of Contents

 Screening for diabetes

 According to the American Diabetes Association, overweight individuals with any two of the following risk factors should undergo screening for diabetes every two years.
+Screening is recommended especially for those whose BMI is higher than 25.
 Screening should begin at the age of 10 or the onset of puberty.

 - One or more first and second-degree relative who are diagnosed as type 2 diabetic

 - People from certain ethnic groups (Native Americans, Asians/South Pacific Islanders, Hispanic Americans, African-Americans)